eriknyquist/librxvm/README.rst

    struct rxvm_gencfg {
        uint8_t generosity;
        uint8_t whitespace;
+       uint64_t limit;

+       uint64_t len;
    };

-* ``generosity``: 0-100, representing the probability out of 100 that a ``+`` or
-  ``*`` operator will match again ("greedyness" in reverse).
+* ``generosity``: This value is expected to be between 0-100, and represents the probability out of 100 that a ``+`` or ``*`` operator will match again ("greedyness" in reverse).
 Higher means more repeat matches.
-* ``whitespace``: 0-100, representing the probability that a whitespace character will be used instead of a visible character, when the expression allows it (e.g. when the expression contains a "." metacharacter).
+* ``whitespace``: This value is expected to be between 0-100, and represents the probability that a whitespace character will be used instead of a visible character, when the expression allows it (e.g. when the expression contains a "." metacharacter).
 Higher means more whitespace.
+* ``limit``: This value represents the generated input string size at which the generation process should stop.
+This is not hard limit on the size of the generated string; when the generated string reaches a size of ``limit``, then ``generosity`` is effectively set to 0, and generation will stop at the earliest possible opportunity, while also ensuring that the generated string matches the pattern ``compiled``.
+* ``len``: If ``rxvm_gen`` returns a valid (non-null) pointer, then ``len`` will contain the number of characters in the generated string (excluding the terminating null-character).

-If a null pointer is passed instead of a valid pointer to a ``rxvm_genfg_t`` type, then default probability values will be used.
+If a null pointer is passed instead of a valid pointer to a ``rxvm_genfg_t`` type, then default values will be used.

 **Return value**